atomgiant/magic_8ball_api/API_V2.md

 **Example request**

 ```
-  curl -H 'Content-Type: application/json' -X DELETE -d '{ "answer": "My reply is no" }' -u foo:123 localhost:8080/api/answers
+curl -H 'Content-Type: application/json' -X DELETE -u foo:123 \
+  -d '{ "answer": "My reply is no" }' localhost:8080/api/answers
 ```

 **Example response**

 ```
-  {"answers":["It is certain","It is decidedly so","Without a doubt","Yes definitely","You may rely on it","As I see it, yes","Most likely","Outlook good","Yes","Signs point to yes","Reply hazy try again","Ask again later","Better not tell you now","Cannot predict now","Concentrate and ask again","Do not count on it","My sources say no","Outlook not so good","Extremely doubtful","I've got a bad feeling about this"]}
+{"answers":["It is certain",...,"Outlook not so good"]}
 ```